-For example, SPARK's Safety Forms turned a paper COVID-19 health screening form into a digital process all done on a smartphone.
+For example, SPARK’s Safety Forms turned a paper COVID-19 health screening form into a digital process all captured on a smartphone.
 To date, our forms have been used on over 850+ job sites and have helped keep job sites safe this past year.

 How Time and Field Data Collection Works

-Here’s some of the main opportunities of using mobile apps for daily collection of job data on worksites.
+Here are some of the main opportunities of using mobile apps for daily collection of job data on worksites.